İlkay Gündoğan: Return to Manchester City

 On 23 August 2024, after spending a single season away from the club, Gündoğan rejoined Manchester City, signing a one-year deal.
 Later that year, on 23 October, he featured in his 100th Champions League match in a 5–0 victory over Sparta Prague.

 On 25 May 2025, Gündoğan scored his first Premier League goal since returning to the club in a 2–0 victory against Fulham on the final day of the season.
 On 22 June, he scored a brace in City's 6–0 win against Al Ain in the FIFA Club World Cup group stage.

 Galatasaray

 On 2 September 2025, Gündoğan joined Süper Lig club Galatasaray on a free transfer, signing a two-year deal.
-Shortly after joining Galatasaray, supporters gave him the nickname "Futbolu Bulan Adam" (The man who invented football) after Champions league victory against Liverpool.
+A month later, on 4 October, he netted his first goal in a 1–1 draw with Beşiktaş.